 Tips for Selecting Stocks for the “Poor Man’s Covered Call”

 The “poor man’s covered call” strategy consists of buying and selling two separate call options.
 The advantages of this approach include a lower initial investment.
-Buy an in-the-money (ITM) call option with a longer expiration and sell an out-of-the-money (OTM) call option with a shorter expiration to establish a poor man’s covered call.
+Buy an in-the-money (ITM) call option with a longer expiration and sell an out-of-the-money (OTM) call option or an at the money (ATM) call with a shorter expiration to establish a poor man’s covered call.
 The deep ITM call with a longer expiration date functions similarly to a long stock position due to its high positive delta.

 Selecting a reliable stock for the “poor man’s covered call” follows the same principle.
 Successful candidates have shown a record of profitability, consistent year-over-year growth, and a history of improving dividend payments.